gemseo/gemseo-umdo/docs/user_guide/umdo/sampling.md

 ## Statistics

-This U-MDO formulation has been implemented for the expectation, variance and probability, as well as combinations of these statistics.
+This U-MDO formulation has been implemented for the expectation, the standard deviation, the variance, the margin and the probability.

 | Statistic          | Notation                         | Estimator                                                                                                                |
 |--------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------------|